 Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to one week before the procedure.

 You will most likely be sedated, but not put to sleep.
-A local anesthetic will numb the site of insertion of the device.
+A local anesthetic will numb the site where the device will be inserted.